ssnepenthe/simple-wp-routing/README.md

 # toy-wp-routing
 Provides a more modern experience for working with the WP Rewrite API

+## Warning
+This package is currently in development and is subject to breaking changes without notice until a release has been tagged.

 ## Basic Usage
 There are two intended ways to use this package -